Year after year, I look forward to the holidays in New York City.

 WHERE TO SEE CHRISTMAS LIGHTS AND WINDOW DISPLAYS

-There are so many light and window displays that you could dedicate a whole trip to visiting each and every one of them.
+There are so many light and window displays in New York City that you could dedicate an entire trip to NYC to see every one of them.

 ROCKEFELLER CENTER CHRISTMAS TREE